wagerc97/cc-physics/ann/README.md

 # Artificial Neural Network (ANN)
 __The task was to optimize an ANN model to fit the provided data points.
 The given datasets were theoretical measurements of a damped oscillation affected by noise.
-The main goal was to predict certain datapoints that were missing within the initial datasets (interpolation) and to predict the further course of the damped oscillation function (extrapolation).__
+The main goal was to predict certain datapoints that were missing within the initial datasets (interpolation) and to predict the further course of the damped oscillation function (extrapolation).
+The written report covers results, interpretation and illustrations.__

 ### Check out
 * [Report](report_sheet3_ML_WAGER.pdf) for more information on the computer experiment